Ingersoll Rand

-Ingersoll Rand Inc. is an American multinational company that provides flow creation and industrial products.
+Ingersoll Rand Inc. is an American multinational company that provides industrial products.
 The company was formed in February 2020 through the spinoff of the industrial segment of Ingersoll-Rand plc (now known as Trane Technologies) and its merger with Gardner Denver.
-Its products are sold under more than 40 brands across all major global markets.

 Based in Davidson, North Carolina, Ingersoll Rand operates in two segments: Industrial Technologies and Services and Precision and Science Technologies.